1. Males â‰¥ 18 years of age on the day of consenting to the study.

 time (past or present).

-6. Subject currently receiving abiraterone and prednisone for CRPC.
+6. Participant currently receiving abiraterone and prednisone for CRPC.

-7. Subject has been on abiraterone for castration-sensitive prostate cancer (CSPC) or
+7. Participant has been on abiraterone for castration-sensitive prostate cancer (CSPC) or

 castration-resistant prostate cancer (CRPC).
-Subjects who have received abiraterone
+Participants who have received

-for CSPC must have had a response to hormonal therapy, as defined by any decline in
+abiraterone for CSPC must have had a response to hormonal therapy, as defined by any

-PSA, radiographic response and/or clinical benefit after starting hormonal therapy.
+decline in PSA, radiographic response and/or clinical benefit after starting hormonal

-Subjects who have received abiraterone for CRPC must have responded to abiraterone,
+Participants who have received abiraterone for CRPC must have responded to

-defined by any decline in PSA, radiographic response, and/or clinical benefit after
+abiraterone, defined by any decline in PSA, radiographic response, and/or clinical

 ng/mL and one confirmatory value not showing a decline, while on abiraterone therapy.

-10. Subject has adequate bone marrow and organ function as shown by:
+10. Participant has adequate bone marrow and organ function as shown by:

 1. Major surgery within 28 days prior to starting study drug or has not recovered from